-This recipe is made with a tasty homemade pesto you won't be able to get enough of.
+This recipe is makes one large jar of tasty homemade pesto you won't be able to get enough of.
+It might seem like a bit of a faff to make pesto from scratch but with a blender, it truly is very simple and quick, too.
 I would highly suggest making Pasta Al Pesto Pistachio as a first way to use it, it's a classic.
 Then you can also use the pesto on so many other things, like this Salmon with a Pesto Crust or this Chicken Flatbread that has a yoghurt base and pesto over the top.
 It doesn't always have to be basil pesto!
 If you want to use pistachios in a sweet dish, try this Easy Homemade Pistachio Cream which you can add to so many things like Pistachio Cream Croissants or Pistachio Tiramisu.

 - Quick and easy to make, and tastes amazing whatever you make it with.